 Chiara Canta, Helmuth Cremer, and Firouz Gahvari, “Maybe "honor thy father and thy mother": uncertainfamily aid and the design of social long term care insurance”, TSE Working Paper, n.
 16-685, July 2016.

-Chiara Canta, Helmuth Cremer, and Firouz Gahvari, “Honor thy father and thy motherîor Not: Uncertain family aid and the design of social long term care insurance”, Social Choice and Welfare, 2020, forthcoming.
+Chiara Canta, Helmuth Cremer, and Firouz Gahvari, “Honor thy father and thy motherîor Not: Uncertain family aid and the design of social long term care insurance”, Social Choice and Welfare, vol. 55, 2020, pp. 687–734.